 With a new year comes new resolutions, and we have big goals on the horizon.
-Four and a half years ago, we would have never imagined we would be where we are today.
+Eight years ago, we would have never imagined we would be where we are today.
 Before Free Korean Dogs (FKD) was established, our founder and executive director EK never thought she would lead, much less institute an organization devoted to international rescue.

-With the tireless work of EK and the formidable community she has nurtured, FKD has found loving homes for over 850 Korean rescue dogs to date.
-By the end of 2020, we will have achieved a milestone of over 1000 adopted dogs.
-It will certainly be a means for celebration, but we hope our 5th anniversary can be commemorated with something larger – the inauguration of our very own sanctuary.
+With the tireless work of EK and the formidable community she has nurtured, FKD has found loving homes for over 1,500 Korean rescue dogs to date.
+It will certainly be a means for celebration, but we hope our 9th anniversary can be commemorated with something larger – the inauguration of our very own sanctuary.

 Before any of this is possible, we must first find and purchase a property to plant our seeds before the tree can grow.
 It will be a year of hard work, networking, and fundraising.
 This will no doubt be an uphill journey.
-It feels as we are standing at the base of a mountain as tall as the Everest, dwarfed by its size and obstacles.
-But 4 and a half years ago, no one would have imagined a single person without any prior knowledge of animal rescue would have initiated the closure of 3 dog meat farms and successfully rehomed over 850 dogs saved from torture, abuse, and neglect.
+It feels as if we are standing at the base of a mountain as tall as Everest, dwarfed by its size and obstacles.
+But eight years ago, no one would have imagined a single person without any prior knowledge of animal rescue would have initiated the closure of 3 dog meat farms and successfully rehomed over 1,500 dogs saved from torture, abuse, and neglect.
 At times when we doubted even ourselves, we’ve marched onwards and upwards.

 There exists a famous quote that reads “Never doubt that a small group of thoughtful, committed citizens can change the world; Indeed, it’s the only thing that ever has.”

-While we may no longer be small nor are changing the world, we are as committed as ever in changing the world of the dogs who were never given a chance.
-We look forward to this uphill climb, and hope you will all join us in this exciting new endeavor for the new year.
+While we may no longer be small nor are changing the world, we are as committed as ever to changing the world of the dogs who were never given a chance.
+We look forward to this uphill climb and hope you will all join us in this exciting new endeavor for the new year.